Protests erupt across China in unprecedented challenge to Xi Jinping's zero-Covid policy | KRDO

 Surrounding a makeshift memorial of candles, flowers and placards, the crowd held up blank sheets of white paper — in what is traditionally a symbolic protest against censorship — and chanted, “Need human rights, need freedom.”

-In multiple videos seen by CNN, people could be heard shouting demands for China’s leader Xi Jinping and the Communist Party to “step down.”
+In multiple videos seen by CNN, people could be heard shouting demands for Xi and the Communist Party to “step down.”
 The crowd also chanted, “Don’t want Covid test, want freedom!” and “Don’t want dictatorship, want democracy!”

 Some videos show people singing China’s national anthem and The Internationale, a standard of the socialist movement, while holding banners protesting the country’s exceptionally stringent pandemic measures.